Click here to view recipe.

-Whisk together the flour, cinnamon, baking powder, baking soda, salt, and ginger in a medium bowl.
+Whisk together the flour, cinnamon, baking powder, baking soda, salt, and nutmeg in a medium bowl.

 In a large bowl whisk the oil, brown sugar, eggs and vanilla until well combined.
 Add the pineapple and it’s juice and mix well.
 Drain the raisins, discard the water and stir the drained raisins into the liquid ingredients.
 Then add the grated carrot, apple, and cooled toasted nuts and coconut.
 Add to dry ingredients and stir until barely mixed.

 Using an ice cream scoop, divide the batter equally among the 12 muffin wells, sprinkle with a pinch of turbinado on top and bake for 20 minutes or until a toothpick comes out clean.
 Transfer the pan to a wire rack and wait five minutes, then remove the muffins to the rack to cool completely.
 These freeze for up to three months and stay fresh for a few days at room temperature.
 As if.